juju/docs/src/en/juju-concepts.md

 ## The Juju client

-The Juju client is CLI software that is used to manage Juju, whether as an administrator or as a regular user.
+The Juju client is command line interface (CLI) software that is used to manage Juju, whether as an administrator or as a regular user.
 It is installed, via an APT package ('juju'), onto your personal workstation.
 This software manages your connection to Juju controllers in the cloud, and is used to issue commands to deploy and manage applications.

 ## Clouds